zshi719/2025-Data-24100/project_assignments/part_1_rubric.md

 3. You will be in a detached head state.
 If you want to verify you are at the correct location, type in `git log -1 --format=%H` which should display the last commit. `git status` should mention that head is detached and the tree is clean.

 ## Rubric
-Here's the updated rubric without the grader names:

-## Updated Rubric for Part 1

 | Category | Criteria | Points |
 |----------|----------|---------|